lburgazzoli/lburgazzoli.github.io/content/posts/2024-01-14_Apache_Camel_meets_Wasm_part_1.md

 To be sure the data is valid for the entire execution of the Apache Camel's processor, the host is the one responsible to de-allocate memory and this has an impact on how the guest function is implemented.

-For this POC, I decided to use [Rust](https://www.rust-lang.org/) to write the _Wasm_ function and below you can find exemplare allocation and deallocation functions:
+For this POC I decided to use [Rust](https://www.rust-lang.org/) to write webassembly modules, so the examples will be done using that.

+### Memory Allocation

+Below you can find examples for an allocation and deallocation functions:

 ```rust
 pub extern "C" fn alloc(size: u32) -> *mut u8 {